 - toys made of flammable materials

-Even the most well known name brand manufacturers who sell toys in the United States like Fisher-Price®, Disney®, Mattel®, and Toys ‘R’ Us® have all had a dangerous product recalled whether it was a puzzle, stuffed animal, video game, or doll.
+Even the most well known name brand manufacturers who sell toys in the United States like Fisher-Price®, Disney®, Mattel®, and Toys ‘R’ Us® all have had a dangerous product recalled whether it was a puzzle, stuffed animal, video game, or doll.
 A toy can be recalled if it is believed to easily lead to choking, strangulation, laceration, fires, and explosions.
-Before purchasing a toy that you may think be dangerous you can visit several private agency websites that test toys for safety including HealthyStuff.org, GoodGuide, US PIRG, and W.A.T.C.H.
+Before purchasing a toy that you may think is dangerous, you can visit several private agency websites that test toys for safety including HealthyStuff.org, GoodGuide, and US PIRG.

-Defective Cribs – Just because infant, baby and children products are highly regulated, highly tested and highly scrutinized, there are still thousand of products recalled and a number of product liability lawsuit that come to fruition each and every year in the United States.
+Defective Cribs – Just because infant, baby and children products are highly regulated, tested and scrutinized, there are still thousands of products recalled and a number of product liability lawsuits that come to fruition each year in the United States.
 As of 2011 no drop side crib is allowed to be sold or re-sold in the United States.
 Common drop side crib manufacturers, many of which have had products recalled, include:

 - Child Craft

 Entrapment is one of the most common ways babies are injured because if the vertical bars on the sides of the crib are too far apart, an infant can trap a body part in between or even worse, fall through.
 Dangerous and defective cribs fall under product liability laws, which govern the responsibility of designers, manufacturers, marketers, sellers and re-sellers to create and sell a safe product.